-CPD accredited course providing the knowledge needed to determine the root causes of workplace incidents.
-Created for all staff responsible for improving safety this training memorably educates how to properly investigate workplace incidents and certifies that learning objectives have been understood.
+Online Accident Investigation course providing the knowledge needed to determine the root causes of workplace incidents.
+Created for all staff responsible for improving safety this training also certifies that learning objectives have been understood.

 DURATION | 60 MINUTES

-If an accident occurs, an effective investigation will uncover the root cause, enabling the correct remedial action to be taken.
-This reduces the chance of reoccurrences, making the workplace safer for all.
+If an incident occurs, this online Accident Investigation course will help you understand how to uncover the root cause and so enable the correct remedial action to be taken.
+This in turn reduces the chance of reoccurrences, making the workplace safer for all.

 It is a myth that some accidents are unavoidable.
 In fact, the opposite is true.
 Every accident is avoidable.
 But, simply blaming individuals without getting to the root cause of the accident does little to prevent the same thing happening again.

 - How might the accident have been avoided in the first place?

 - Was the person rushing to meet a deadline?

 You can’t go back in time to stop the accident from happening but you can put measures in place to prevent a similar accident happen again.

 This Accident Investigation training educates learners about the steps required undertake an effective accident investigation, draw accurate conclusions and improve systems to help ensure similar accidents don’t reoccur.